guobinhit/sylph/README.md

 In `common` package, provides some practical util, as below:

+- `dates`: includes some practical date util, such as `GetTodayStart`.
+- `maps`: includes some practical map util, such as `Keys`.
-- `math`: includes some practical math util, such as `RangeRandomLCRO`.
+- `maths`: includes some practical math util, such as `RangeRandomLCRO`.
-- `pointer`: convert base type to pointer, such as `Int`.
+- `pointers`: convert base type to pointer, such as `Int`.
-- `slice`: check base type slice contains target element or not, such as `StringContainsIgnoreCase`.
+- `slices`: check base type slice contains target element or not, such as `StringContainsIgnoreCase`.
-- `string`: check string element equals or not, can ignore case, such as `EqualsIgnoreCase`.
+- `strings`: check string element equals or not, can ignore case, such as `EqualsIgnoreCase`.
-- `unpointer`: convert pointer to base type, such as `Int64OrDefault`.
+- `unpointers`: convert pointer to base type, such as `Int64OrDefault`.
-- `util`: includes some practical util, such as `If`.
+- `utils`: includes some practical util, such as `If`.

 In `constant` package, provides some practical constant definitions, as below: